gxndwana-bankai/settlement-demo/README.md

 This project mocks that flow:

-## The Settlement Architecture

-In an intent-based protocol, users state their desired outcome, and solvers execute the necessary transactions.
-A critical component is the settlement layer, which must trustlessly verify that a solver's execution on a destination chain (e.g., Ethereum L1) matches the user's intent before releasing the user's funds on a source chain (e.g., Arbitrum).

-This project mocks that flow:

 ![Settlement Architecture](resources/overview.png)

 1.  **Mock Orders**: We simulate user intents by submitting "orders" to settlement contracts on various source chains.